eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 7.4.3.4 Risks and mitigation measures related to authorisation

-In certain cases, there is a risk that a legitimate entity within the EUDI Wallet ecosystem may attempt to perform actions beyond its authorized scope.
+In certain cases, there is a risk that a legitimate entity within the EUDI Wallet ecosystem may attempt to perform actions beyond its authorised scope.
 This risk primarily affects two types of entities.

-First, a non-qualified EAA Provider may attempt to issue attestations for which it lacks the necessary authorization.
+First, a non-qualified EAA Provider may attempt to issue attestations for which it lacks the necessary authorisation.
 For example, an Attestation Provider that has not been officially designated by a Member State or another relevant authority to issue diplomas may still attempt to generate an attestation of the diploma type.
 Within the EUDI Wallet ecosystem, this risk is limited to